rhagan94/NoCoSMiCC/README.md

 A file containing all of the URLs necessary to download human and mouse CRE data shown in the table above is located in the ```Files``` directory of this repository.
 To download CRE data run the following code:

 ```
+# Create a new directory to store the CRE data files
+mkdir ./raw_data/encode_cres

+# Switch to the new directory and download
+cd ./raw_data/encode_cres
 xargs -L 1 curl -O -J -L < ./Files/encode_cre_files.txt
 ```